Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - The cable below is wrongly labled.
 It should say "Power to BED-Power".
 In later kits they've solved this with a sharpie.
 ![](/images/wrongly_labled_cable.jpeg)

+The cable chains are kind of bad quality.
+A few of my clips broke.
+As I plan to do a CAN-bus mod I don't care but if you're planning to keep them I would probably change these out.

 ### Notes